Family Days

 Grief Support

 The main objective of this curriculum is to aid children & young people through their grieving process.
-Each session has specific objectives and overall the desired outcome is that children are able to acknowledge and accept their loss, identify their feelings and focus on positive memories.
+Each session has specific objectives to work toward together, and overall the desired outcome is that children are able to acknowledge and accept their loss, identify their feelings and focus on positive memories.

 The six-week program covers understanding death, identifying and expressing feelings, preserving memories, and coping with grief using their strengths.